 Location: Warsaw, Poland

 How it’s using AI in trading: Sigmoidal is a consulting firm that offers end-to-end machine learning, data science, AI and software development for business — including the trading sector.
-In one case, its team of experts helped formulate an investment strategy by developing “an intelligent asset allocation system” that “predicted the expected return for every asset in a portfolio using deep learning.”
+In one case, its team of experts helped formulate an investment strategy by developing an intelligent asset allocation system that used deep learning to predict every asset in a particular portfolio.

 Location: San Francisco